hackwaly/vscode-ocaml/README.md

-# If you are seeking for a OCaml debugger vscode extension.
+# If you are seeking for an OCaml debugger vscode extension.
 Take a look at [ocamlearlybird](https://github.com/hackwaly/ocamlearlybird/).

 > Deprecated.
 Please use [this plugin](https://github.com/reasonml-editor/vscode-reasonml) instead.